Roang-zero1/github-create-release-action/README.md

 # GitHub Action for Creating a Release on Tag push

+Forked since the tag creation is done by another action and just passed
+to this action in the same workflow (workaround since 1 workflow/action
+can not trigger another workflow/action).

-Create a new GitHub release whenever a tag is pushed.
+Creates a new GitHub release whenever a tag is pushed.

 ## Example Usage